 Some important points to note:

 - Nothing about the male-female nature of Christian marriage is to be understood as a devaluing or denigration of people whose attractions are towards others of the same sex, and who are loved and valued as part of the Church community.
 In our modern times, we are privileged to see the gradual decline of the old social and cultural forms of oppression of people based on race, gender, ethnicity, and sexual orientation, among other things, and there is a greater recognition of the dignity of all people, for which we are thankful to God.
-However, we run the risk of falling into the thinking that to be equal means to be the exactly same.
-Within the Church, not all of the sacraments are received by all Christians.
+However, we run the risk of falling into the thinking that to be equal means to be exactly the same.
+Within the household of God's Church, not all of the sacraments are received by all Christians.
 Not everybody receives the sacraments of Unction, Ordination, or Monasticism.
 These sacraments are specific to particular circumstances in people's lives, and those who do not receive them are no less valued as part of the Church of Christ.
 Holy Matrimony is no different in this regard.